oregontoni/shell-ai-hackathon-2024/README.md

     - vehicles_fuels.csv
     - vehicles.csv

-- shell_hackathon_last.ipynb: Python notebook that includes the optimization model
+- shell_hackathon_last_30points.ipynb: Python notebook that includes the optimization model
+- shell_hackathon_output_30.csv: the output file that we uploaded as our final submission to the hackathon website